chrishokamp/handycat/README.md

 # Building and Deploying

-* The command `grunt build --force` will build the client application into dist/
+* The command `grunt build` will build the client application into dist/

 ## TODOs and Notes